IceLuna/Eagle/docs/source/latest_release.rst

 2. **Grid**.
 Now editor scenes have grid that should help with the development.
 Each cell is a 1x1 m.
 You can control its scale in `Renderer Settings` tab.
 Press `G` to toggle its visibility.
 Also, it's not rendered during a simulation.

-3. Added supported for instanced mesh rendering.
-Now you can render same meshes much more efficiently.
+3. **Instanced mesh rendering**.
+Now the same meshes are rendered much more efficiently.

-4. Now point/spot lights have radius parameters that can be used to limit them.

-5. You can visualize point/spot lights radiuses by toggling a corresponding flag in their components.
+4. **Lights visualization**.
+Now point/spot lights have radius parameters that can be used to limit them.
+You can visualize point/spot lights radiuses by toggling a corresponding flag in their components.
 As for directional light, you can visualize its direction.

-6. Added Renderer Line Width as an option.
-By changing it, you can tweak debug render lines width.
-Debug render lines are currently used to visualize point/spot lights radii, and to visualize physics colliders.
+5. **Line width**.
+Added `Line Width` as an option.
+By changing it, you can tweak the width of rendered lines.

-7. Reworked SpriteComponent atlas workflow.
-Now it uses material, but additionally there're some params that allow you to sample a sprite within an atlas.
+6. **Reworked SpriteComponent atlas workflow**.
+Now it uses material, but additionally there're some parameters that allow you to sample a sprite within an atlas.

-8. New Image2D component.
-Same as Text2D but for rendering textures.
-Note that it's rendered under Text2D.
+7. **Image2D component**.
+It's the same as `Text2D` but for rendering textures.
+Note that it's rendered under `Text2D`.

-9. Added two settings for object picking: ``Enable/Disable object picking`` and ``Enable/Disable 2D object picking``.
+8. **Object picking settings**.
+Added two settings for object picking: ``Enable/Disable object picking`` and ``Enable/Disable 2D object picking``.
     You can disable it when it is not needed to improve performance and reduce memory usage.
 If 2D object picking is disabled, 2D objects will be ignored.
 This value is ignored, if ``Object Picking`` is disabled.

 C# Debugging